shelbyspees/website/content/posts/2021/audio-quality.md

 Now, most people will want to fix it in the moment.
 Don't stop them from trying one or two things.
 In the next section, I share some low-hanging-fruit fixes that are appropriate to suggest when it's worth taking a minute to improve audio quality.

-But it's easy to get sidetracked, so be sure to timebox the troubleshooting process.
+But it's easy to get sidetracked by troubleshooting!
-There's probably a specific reason you're on a call with this person in the first place and it sucks to have to reschedule.
+Keep an eye on the clock—there's probably a reason you're on this call in the first place.
+You don't want to have to reschedule.

 ## troubleshooting in the moment